kasia-koryzma/ruby_parser/README.md

-# Ruby script for parsing urls from file
+# Ruby script for parsing urls/ip addresses from a file.

 ## Requirements